infchg/GeoInt/README.md

 ## Node Checks Tools

-the tools to check nodes and The Measurement Cloud system can run also from this notebook in bash shell  [NodeChecks.ipynb](NodeChecks.ipynb)
+the tools to check nodes and The Measurement Cloud system can run also from this notebook in bash shell  [NodeCheck.ipynb](NodeCheck.ipynb)

 ### recommended location and install